SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Follow up after phase 4 every two years with a gap analysis to ensure the SMS implementation is not back-sliding.

-A gap analysis should be taken seriously, and though they are both times-consuming and not exactly “fun,” they are sort of like “doing taxes” for your SMS implementation: an important necessity.
+A gap analysis should be taken seriously, and though they are both time-consuming and not exactly “fun,” they are sort of like “doing taxes” for your SMS implementation: an important necessity.
 Fortunately, there are many resources online for conducting aviation SMS gap analysis, such as a gap analysis checklist or implementation phase test.

 If you are uncertain which SMS implementation phase you are in, below are four assessments.
 If you believe you are in phase 3 or phase 4, choose an assessment that is one level below what you believe it to be.